dchao3647/Glare-Spot-Detection-and-Face-Parsing-Implementation/README.md

 bash script/remove_anything.sh

 ```
-Specify an image and a point, and Remove Anything will remove the object at the point.
+Specify an image and a mask, and Remove Bright Spot will remove the glare point at the mask specified.
+The input image and the mask must be inside the example folder as shown in the command.
+The outputted image will then be saved in the results folder.
 ```bash
 python remove_anything.py --input_img .\example\input1.jpg --mask_img .\example\mask1.jpg --out_dir .\results --lama_config .\lama\configs\prediction\default.yaml --lama_ckpt .\pretrained_models\big-lama
 ```
-You can change `--coords_type key_in` to `--coords_type click` if your machine has a display device.
-If `click` is set, after running the above command, the image will be displayed.
-(1) Use *left-click* to record the coordinates of the click.
-It supports modifying points, and only last point coordinates are recorded.
-(2) Use *right-click* to finish the selection.